 Filming in Scotland: Screen Scotland permits guide

-Screen Scotland connects productions to councils, NatureScot, and Historic Environment Scotland for filming anywhere in Scotland.
+Screen Scotland connects productions to councils, local film offices, NatureScot, Historic Environment Scotland, and other national partners for filming anywhere in Scotland.

 Who issues permits